rokudev/SceneGraphDeveloperExtensions/documentation/1-components.md

 <td>currentIndex</td>
 <td>Integer</td>
 <td>-1</td>
-<td>Indicates what is theÂ index of the current item - index of a child in the content</td>
+<td>Indicates what is theÂ indexÂ of the current item - index of a child in the content</td>
 </tr>
 <tr class="odd">
 <td>state</td>